Create targeted marketing with customer segmentation

 Creating customer segmentation based the last purchase date of a customer is the starting point of a customer retention programme.
 Growth tends to focus on new customers, so creating customer segmentation based on the time since the last purchase will help you to identify how active your customers really are.
 Do they stick or do they walk away?

 How much money customers have spent with you?

 Creating customer segmentation based on how much money each customer has spent with you can be a real eye-opener.
 To be clear we are talking about the total amount that a customer has spent, not an individual spend amount.
 Creating customer segmentation based the total customer spend or customer lifetime value is a create measurement of customer loyalty and an overall measurement tool for marketing effectiveness.

 Getting started with Customer Segmentation

 So that’s a quick overview of what you can achieve through customer segmentation.
-All of the examples provided in this blog post can be achieved through our marketing automation platform.
+All of the segmentation examples provided in this blog post can be achieved through Websand, our email marketing automation platform.

 If you are looking to take your email marketing to the next level we can help.
 Click here to book a free 30 minute consultation, or click on the button below to signup for a Websand 14 day free trial.[vc_single_image image=”3678″ img_size=”full” alignment=”center” onclick=”custom_link” img_link_target=”_blank” link=”https://www.websand.co.uk/websand-free-trial/”]